 The V8 Animal and V8 Absolute are fundamentally the same vacuum cleaner.
 While they come with a different set of tools and accessories, they both use the same V8 technology.
 Here are the key features common to both vacuum cleaners:

 - Whole Machine Filtration.
 The V8 series is built with Dyson's "whole machine filtration."
 This works by spinning air within two tiers of cyclones to remove dust, dirt and other debris.
 There's also a post-motor filter to catch particles down to 0.3 microns in size.
 Interestingly, both the Absolute and Animal have exactly the same filtration system, which wasn't the case with the V6.

 - Direct-Drive Cleaner Head.
 Amongst the best features of the V8 series is its direct-drive cleaner head.
-Both the Animal and Absolute have a version of this head that's 150% times more powerful than the one found on the V6 Animal, so it can dig deep into carpets to remove more dirt.
+Both the Animal and Absolute have a version of this head that's 150% times more powerful than the standard V6 Animal floorhead, so it can dig deep into carpets to remove more dirt.
 There are also carbon fibre filaments to clean hard floors.

 - Digital V8 Motor.
-Dyson claims the V8 motor is their most powerful yet when put into maximum power mode.
+Dyson claims the V8 motor is their most powerful yet when put into maximum power mode (note: this was until the V10 came along).
 All V8 models use this motor.

 - 40 Minutes Run-Time.
 One of the big upgrades the V8 has over the V6 is the longer battery life.
 Dyson uses a new battery that provides up to 40-minutes run-time when using a non-motorised tool.
 This drops to 25-minutes when using the motorised floor head, but is still longer than the V6.

 - Maximum Power Mode.
 When you need extra suction, both the Absolute and Animal have a max power mode.
 This greatly reduces battery life, but provides a handy boost in power for getting rid of stubborn dirt.